STP-Paxton Turbocar: Design

 The STP-Paxton Turbocar was built around an aluminum box-shaped backbone.
 The driver was seated on the right side of the backbone, while the engine, a Pratt & Whitney Canada ST6B-62 turbine engine, was mounted on the left side of the backbone.
 Though never successful as an automobile powerplant, the small aircraft engine it was based on would become one of the most popular turboprop aircraft engines in history.
 The engine drove a Ferguson four-wheel drive system, which transmitted the power to the wheels.
 A torque converter eliminated the need for a clutch pedal and gearshift.
 The engine idled at 54% of full throttle, which meant that the driver didn't even have to press the accelerator pedal to pull away; all he had to do was ease his foot off the brake pedal.
 A movable panel was mounted behind the cockpit, which acted as an airbrake.
 The suspension's coil springs were located inside the backbone and the suspension A-frames had airfoil cross-sections.
 The car weighed 1750 lb, compared to the Indy minimum weight of 1350 lb.

 USAC had limited the engine intake area to 23.999 sqin to limit the turbine's power output, but the engine still produced 550 hp.
 However, drivers reported that it had a three-second throttle lag.
 In less than a month after the 1967 Indianapolis 500, USAC cut the allowable turbine air intake area from 23.999 to 15.999 sqin and imposed the ruling immediately, although it had been customary to give two years' notice of engine changes.
 With the reduced inlet area, the maximum lap speed that could be achieved was 161 mph.

-Trivia
+Later history

 Television comedian Johnny Carson once drove the Turbine at the Indianapolis Motor Speedway during a private test session.

 The cowling for the car was misplaced for over 20 years.
 It was found in 2007 in an office at the Smithsonian Institution.

-Wallis went on to design a similar car for Carrol Shelby who entered 2 cars for the 1968 Indy 500 for Denny Hulme and Bruce McLaren but these were withdrawn "for safety" following Mike Spence's fatal crash while practicing in a Lotus 56 Turbocar.
-(The real reason was they actually did not comply with the 1968 Indy regulations).
+Wallis went on to design a similar car for Carroll Shelby, who entered two cars for the 1968 Indianapolis 500, intending them to be driven by New Zealanders Denny Hulme and Bruce McLaren.
+However, the cars were withdrawn following Mike Spence's fatal crash while practicing in a Lotus 56, another turbine car.
+Shelby claimed he withdrew the cars for safety reasons, but they were actually withdrawn because changes in the Indianapolis 500 regulations had limited the ability of turbine-powered cars.
+Hulme competed in the race driving a car powered by a Ford Indy V8 engine, while McLaren failed to qualify.

-The car on exhibit in the Speedway Museum is actually an exact replica of the actual car on display car owner STP Corporation donated to the Smithsonian Institution, built from the blueprints.
+The car on exhibit in the Speedway Museum is an exact replica of the actual car, which car owner STP Corporation donated to the Smithsonian Institution, built from the blueprints.